seanfolkard/MC02/README.md

 # Sportslink

 This web application enables people to find a venue to play the sport of that they desire.
-It requires the user to register and login before they are able to check the venues available and register.
+It requires the user to register and login before they are able to check the venues available and register for a schedule.

 # Set Up
 1. Open the code in VSC